PammillerPersonal/open-source-policy/static_code_scan.md

 This option is for project teams that already have open source code and are looking to create a development pipeline for continually updating code upon commit/PR to repo.
 This is also the "free" option.

 1. Review the GSA Open Source Policy [repo](https://github.com/GSA/open-source-policy).
-2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations with code development).
+2. Read the [open source checklist](https://github.com/GSA/open-source-policy/blob/master/open_source_checklist.md) (even if you don't plan to open source, it has a lot of good considerations for code development).
 3. Read [CSS_to_OSS](https://github.com/GSA/open-source-policy/blob/master/CSS_to_OSS.md) on going from closed source to open source.
 4. Create a public repository on GitHub in the GSA [organization](https://github.com/GSA).
 Make sure to follow GSA's GitHub use [instructions](https://github.com/GSA/GitHub-Administration).
 5. Scan code in repository or on local machine with post-commit  [Clouseau](https://github.com/cfpb/clouseau).